-You may wish to create a system — which can be as simple as a three-ring binder with folders and tabs — that allows you to file information and paperwork.
+You may wish to create a system for filing information and paperwork.
+A simple three-ring binder with folders and tab is one option.
 This will help you to quickly find what you need, saving time and reducing frustration.
 In addition, keep a list of the patient's medications and allergies with you.
 Include each medication's name, purpose, dosage, and schedule of doses.

 Review and share legal documents.
 Advance directives are legally binding instructions that explain the medical treatment preferences that the person with cancer would want upheld if he or she became unable to make these decisions.
-Advance directives usually include the following documents:
+Advance directives often include the following documents:

-- Power of Attorney: In this document, a person names a health care proxy — also called a health care agent — which is another person who can legally make health care decisions on the patient's behalf if he or she is unable.
+- Power of Attorney.
+In this document, a person names a health care proxy — also called a health care agent — which is another person who can legally make health care decisions on the patient's behalf if he or she is unable.

-Make sure that these documents are included in the patient's medical record.
+Make sure that these documents are in the patient's medical record.
 If the person with cancer does not have these documents, talk with him or her about creating them.
-It may be possible to complete the necessary forms in the hospital.
+It may be possible to complete the forms in the hospital.